30-Day Money Back Guarantee

 • Occasional bloating after meals, especially with fiber-rich foods

-• Irregular bowel movements or changes in consistency
+• Changes in bowel movement patterns or consistency

 • Post-meal fatigue that affects afternoon productivity